 Industry Leading Advice

 BuckleySandler attorneys are thought leaders in matters relating to CFPB policy, supervision, and enforcement.
 Our attorneys are widely published on emerging legal and regulatory developments as well as decisions and proceedings of the CFPB and other financial supervisory agencies.
-In the past 12 months, BuckleySandler attorneys have published more than a dozen articles discussing the CFPB.
+Our attorneys frequently publish special alerts and articles discussing CFPB.
 Issues covered include civil investigative demands (CIDs), student lending, the mortgage lending rules, and vendor management.